SimpleJdbcMapper.java

 public final class SimpleJdbcMapper {

-private final SimpleJdbcMapperSupport simpleJdbcMapperSupport;
+private SimpleJdbcMapperSupport simpleJdbcMapperSupport;

-private final InsertOperation insertOperation;
+private InsertOperation insertOperation;

-private final FindOperation findOperation;
+private FindOperation findOperation;

-private final UpdateOperation updateOperation;
+private UpdateOperation updateOperation;

-private final DeleteOperation deleteOperation;
+private DeleteOperation deleteOperation;

 /**